-During the preparatory phase, the project group studied the market for climbing equipment, identified the main brands, examined the relevant RAPEX notifications and the available accident reports and investigated previous market surveillance exercises in this area as of 29 July 2019.
+During the preparatory phase, the project group studied the market for climbing equipment, identified the main brands, examined the relevant RAPEX notifications and the available accident reports and investigated previous market surveillance exercises in this area.

 The relevant stakeholders - equipment manufacturers, user associations and standardisers of climbing equipment - were contacted and asked to present their views with respect to the priorities for market surveillance in this area.